-Mary lives in Bath with her husband, Julian Caldecott.
-She practises as an osteopath in the picturesque Wiltshire town of Bradford on Avon, treating people three days a week (see www.mmost.co.uk) and horses and dogs one day a week (see www.hippokampos.co.uk and www.facebook.com/the2marys).
+Mary lives in Edinburgh with her husband, Julian Caldecott.
+She practises as an osteopath treating people three days a week (see www.mmost.co.uk) and horses and dogs one day a week (www.facebook.com/the2marys).
 She is a Trustee of the Sutherland Cranial College of Osteopathy (SCCO) and Member of the Royal Society of Medicine and Association of Animal Osteopaths.
 She was formerly a marketing consultant, with five years experience at what is now PricewaterhouseCoopers, and three years with strategy consultancy, P.Four (now part of WPP).
 She began her marketing career with Cadbury’s confectionery.

 Mary was born and raised at a farm on the edge of the south Shropshire hills, the youngest of four children.
-She attended Shrewsbury High School from age four to eighteen.
-She spent much of her childhood on horseback, with the encouragement of her father as local hunt secretary and her mother as local Pony Club secretary.
+She attended Shrewsbury High School from age four to eighteen but spent much of her childhood on horseback.
 Her childhood association with horses left her with permanent damage to her right eye, a broken nose, broken knee-cap and broken coccyx.
-She has been bitten, kicked, rolled on, dragged, and has fallen off too many times to recall, but she still rides racehorses for fun.
+She has been bitten, kicked, rolled on, dragged, and has fallen off too many times to recall, but she still loves horses.